docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 Kubernetes applications are built from objects (such as [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/){: target="_blank" class="_"}) and object abstractions (such as [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){: target="_blank" class="_"}
 and [Services](https://kubernetes.io/docs/concepts/services-networking/service/){: target="_blank" class="_"}).
 For each _Docker service_ in our voting app stack, we create one Kubernetes Deployment and one _Kubernetes Service_.
-Each Kubernetes Deployment/Service set spawns Pods.
+Each Kubernetes Deployment spawns Pods.
 A Pod is a set of containers and also the smallest unit of work in Kubernetes.

 > A [Docker serivce](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/){: target="_blank" class="_"} is one component of an application that is generated from one image.
 > A [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/){: target="_blank" class="_"} is a networking construct that load-balances Pods behind a proxy.

-A Kubernetes Deployment defines the application "service"--which Docker image to use and the runtime instructions (which container ports to map and the container restart policy).
+A Kubernetes Deployment defines the application "service" -- which Docker image to use and the runtime instructions (which container ports to map and the container restart policy).
 The Deployment is also where you define how rolling updates work, rollbacks, and other advanced features.

 A Kubernetes Service object is an abstraction that provides stable networking for a set of Pods.
 A Service is where you can register a cluster-wide DNS name and virtual IP for accessing the Pods, and also create cloud-native load-balancers.